 With the suspension of the Umrah season and uncertainty around the Hajj pilgrimage (which begins in late July), the performance of the tourism and hospitality market in 2020 is likely to remain sluggish, particularly in Jeddah, which is considered a transit city for pilgrimages to the Holy Cities.

 A strong pipeline of 2,000 keys is expected to enter the market in the next 12-18 months, with most of these projects at an advanced or finishing stage of construction, although delayed due to current health crisis lockdown.
 Planned openings include the new Jeddah Marriott in Al Bawadi, Adagio & Ibis Alesayi Plaza, Park Inn by Radisson Madinah Road, the House Hotel in Al Rawdah and Four Points by Sheraton in South Obhur, Jeddah.

-The slow progression of construction work has also seen several delays into 2021 and beyond.
-Considering beyond the current crisis, further enhancements and project announcements along Jeddah's waterfront should help sustain demand for hotel rooms in Jeddah should the health crisis does not persist and current talks of a second wave of the health crisis.
+The slow progression of construction work has also seen several delays into 2022 and beyond.
+Considering beyond the current crisis, further enhancements and project announcements along Jeddah's waterfront should help sustain demand for hotel rooms in Jeddah.